seipan/csql/README.md

 # csql

-⭐ CLI tool to insert CSV data into a specified database  ⭐
+⭐ CLI tool to insert CSV data into a specified database.  ⭐

 <br>
 <br>